 Other conservation activities of the CCU includes monitoring of commercial species aimed at maintaining viable populations of those species such as Queen Conch, lobster, finfish, and turtles.
 A Synoptic Monitoring Program was also developed to continuously monitor the health of the Belize Barrier Reef and its associated habitats; as well as spawning aggregation monitoring at seven sites including Rocky Pt.
-(Bacalar Chico Marine Reserve), Dogflea Caye (Turneffe Islands), Sandbore (Lighthouse Reef), Emily/Caye Glory, Gladden Spit (Gladden Spit and Silk Cayes Marine Reserve), Northeast Point (Glover's Reef Marine Reserve) and Nicholas Caye (Sapodilla Cayes Marine Reserve).
+(Bacalar Chico Marine Reserve), Dogflea Caye (Turneffe Islands), Sandbore (Lighthouse Reef), Emily/ Caye Glory, Gladden Spit (Gladden Spit and Silk Cayes Marine Reserve), Northeast Point (Glover's Reef Marine Reserve) and Nicholas Caye (Sapodilla Cayes Marine Reserve).

-The Belize Fisheries Department has also taken action to stop environmentally destructive fishing practices such as outlawing trawling in 2011 with the promulgation of reg.
+The Fisheries Department has also taken action to stop environmentally destructive fishing practices such as outlawing trawling in 2011 with the promulgation of reg.
 7:01 of the Fisheries Regulations prohibiting any person from engaging in any form of trawling in the internal waters, territorial seas and exclusive economic zone of Belize.

-2.0 Sustainable Marine Aquaculture
+2. Sustainable marine aquaculture

 Aquaculture in Belize formally began in 1982 with the development of ten acres (4 ha) of experimental ponds by a private company, in the southern part of the country.
-Since that time, the industry has developed rapidly and has become firmly established as a significant contributor to the Belizean economy in terms of foreign exchange earnings, income generation, employment, nutrition, and food security.27
+Since that time, the industry has developed rapidly and has become firmly established as a significant contributor to the Belizean economy in terms of foreign exchange earnings, income generation, employment, nutrition, and food security.24

 Surprisingly however, there is no governing legislation for the aquaculture industry which is governed by default through various laws and regulations in other economic sectors.
-The fact that there is no governing legislation for the aquaculture industry is not as a result of not trying however.
-An attempt was made in the form of the Aquaculture Development Act of 9 June 2007; however, this Act generated much controversy because of the tax concessions it proposed to offer the industry and as a result it has not been brought into force to date.
+An attempt was made in the form of the Aquaculture Development Act of 9 June 2007; however this Act generated much controversy because of the tax concessions it proposed to offer the industry and as a result it has not been brought into force to date.

-Aquaculture activities are considered a form of commercial fishing and are therefore governed by the Fisheries Act and the Belize Fisheries Department; where commercial fishing means the taking, breeding, producing, killing or capturing of any fish by any means whatever or the attempt or preparation to do so, for the purpose of the sale or other disposition of such fish for money or money's worth (sec.
+Aquaculture activities are considered a form of commercial fishing and are therefore governed by the Fisheries Act and the Fisheries Department; where commercial fishing means the taking, breeding, producing, killing or capturing of any fish by any means whatever or the attempt or preparation to do so, for the purpose of the sale or other disposition of such fish for money or money's worth (sec.
 2 Fisheries Act).

-As such, any person wishing to engage in aquaculture in Belize must have a licence from the Fisheries Administrator in accordance with sec.
+As such, any person wishing to engage in aquaculture in Belize must have a license from the Fisheries Administrator in accordance with sec.
 7 of the Fisheries Act.
 The Second Schedule to the Fisheries Regulations (Form G1) sets out the application requirements to conduct aquaculture operations in Belize.
 These requirements include that the applicant state the name of the aquaculture farm and its location, the species to be farmed and stocking densities, the pure live seed or fingerlings per acre in the total acreage of production ponds, the place where seedstock will be obtained from, by whom processing will be done, and the amount of production cycles per year.